HOME—BSA Handbooks & Handbook Covers—Scout Handbook—13th & 14th Editions

 13th Edition cover variants: The 2016 cover art shows Scouts climbing, cycling, canoeing, raising the flag, and zip-lining, along with a bald eagle.
 Back cover continues the picture with Scouts cooking, fishing, and releasing a weather balloon.
 The 2017 release changed the front cover to delete the bald eagle and the cyclist, and added three Scouts watching a model rocket take off (I think they had to remove the bald eagle when they added the model rocket lest it appear the rocketeers were trying to shoot down the eagle).
 For the first time since 1990, the Handbook cover shows some Scouts in full uniform.

 14th Edition cover variants: BSA is changing the covers of all its handbooks to a plain background color with an appropriate program- or position-specific emblem below the title.
-This is only the second Scout Handbook not to have a full-cover picture (the 8th Edition had a small cartoon in the corner).
-Both 14th Edition covers have a large First Class badge below the title.
-The girls' version has a green emblem & lettering on a tan background; the boys' version has a gold emblem & lettering on a green background.
+This is only the second Scout Handbook not to have a full-cover picture (the 8th Edition had a plain cover with a small cartoon in the corner).
+The first two 14th Edition covers had a large First Class badge below the title.
+The girls' version had a green emblem & lettering on a tan background; the boys' version had a gold emblem & lettering on a green background.
+In 2024 BSA replaced 'Boy Scouts of America' on the covers with the new corporate name 'Scouting America'.
+The latest 14th Edition is called the 'Unified Handbook' (meaning for both boys & girls) with white printing on a green background and a large full-color Tenderfoot (BSA) logo.

 13th Edition